cybozu/yrmcds/docs/locking.md

     - MUST have extras.
     - MUST have key.
     - MUST have value.

+Replace a locked object then unlock it atomically.
+The client need to lock the object in advance.

 The extra data are the same as that of `Replace` binary command, i.e., 4 byte flags and 4 byte expiration time.